Wiener--Ito integral representation in vector valued Gaussian stationary random fields: The diagram formula for the product of multiple Wiener--It o integrals

 with

 This expression can be calculated similarly to $I_3(\bar{\bar h}_\gamma|2,5,4)$, only we have to replace $x(\gamma)_s$ everywhere by $x_s$ in the calculation.

-I formulate a Corollary of the diagram formula in which I consider that special case of this result when the second Wiener--It\^o integral defined in formula~(\ref{6.2}) is a one-fold integral.
+I formulate a corollary of the diagram formula in which I consider the special case of this result when the second Wiener--It\^o integral defined in formula~(\ref{6.2}) is a one-fold integral.
 In this case it has the simpler form

 Here again we formulate the problem in the following way.
 We take a pair of functions $h_1(x_1,\dots,x_n)$ and $h_2(x_{n+1})$ on ${\mathbb R}^{(n+1)\nu}$.
 Then we define a function $h_2^{(0)}(x_1)$ on ${\mathbb R}^1$ by the formula $h^{(0)}_2(x_1)=h_2(x_{n+1})$ if $x_1=x_{n+1}$.
-We integrate the function $h_2^{(0)}(x)$ in formula~(\ref{6.17}), but we omit the superscript~${}^{(0)}$ in our notation.
+We integrate the function $h_2^{(0)}(x)$ in formula~(\ref{6.18}), but we omit the superscript~${}^{(0)}$ in our notation.
 We assume that $h_1\in{\cal K}_{n,j_1,\dots,j_n}$, and $h_2\in{\cal K}_{1,j'_1}$.

-In the next Corollary I express the product of the Wiener--It\^o integrals given in~(\ref{6.1}) and (\ref{6.17}) as a sum of Wiener--It\^o integrals.
-This formula will be needed in the proof of the multivariate version of It\^o's formula in the next section.
+In the next Corollary I express the product of the Wiener--It\^o integrals given in~(\ref{6.1}) and (\ref{6.18}) as a sum of Wiener--It\^o integrals.
+This formula will be needed in the proof of the multivariate version of It\^o's formula in paper~\cite{11}.

 The diagram formula in this case has a simpler form, since the second row of the diagrams we are working with consists only of one point $(2,1)$.
-Hence there are only the diagram $\gamma_0\in\Gamma$ that contains no edges, and the diagrams $\gamma_p\in\Gamma$, $1\le p\le n$, which contain one edge that connects the vertices $(1,p)$ and $(2,1)$.
+Hence there are only the diagram $\gamma_0\in\Gamma$ that contains no edges and the diagrams $\gamma_p\in\Gamma$, $1\le p\le n$, which contain one edge that connects the vertices $(1,p)$ and $(2,1)$.

 {\bf Corollary of Theorem 6.1.} {\it The product of the Wiener--It\^o integrals